 - 1. Look for any obstructions around the slide-out room both interior and exterior. - 2.
 Locate the slide-out switch and hold in the "IN" position until the room is in and comes to a stop.
 Release the switch. - 3.
-Latch the travel lock(s) (molded black rubber latching mechanism). - 4.
 Now the slide-out room is ready for travel.

 BE SURE TO REFER TO MANUFACTURER'S INSTRUCTIONS FOR THE SPECIFIC SLIDE MECHANISM ON YOUR UNIT.
 REFER TO MANUFACTURER'S INSTRUCTIONS FOR MANUAL OPERATION OF SLIDE MECHANISM IN CASE OF ELECTRICAL FAILURE.
-(Diagram Page 25A)